Lodewyk11/springbootpi/README.md

 http://IP_ADDRESS:9001/swagger-ui.html

 ## Notes on the LED circuit
 This code assumes that an LED is connected to the Pi4J pin ```GPIO_001```.
-Refer to the Pi4J  [usage](http://pi4j.com/usage.html) page for more information on pin numbering schemes for your Pi model.
+Refer to the Pi4J  [pin numbering](http://pi4j.com/usage.html#Pin_Numbering) section in the usage page for more information on pin numbering schemes for your Pi model.